Inigo-Azcarate/CSLG_ModeChoice/README.md

    b) [short version] Download the full input_data folder [here] so you don't need to run the code in \preprocessing.

 3. a) [long version]  Run `pre_model.ipynb` and `training_model.ipynb` in that order to generate the machine learning model.
-   b) [short version] Donwload the results folder from [this] link and paste it inside \model.
+   b) [short version] Download the results folder from [this] link and paste it inside \model.
 You can directly run `training_model.ipynb` to generate the machine learning model.

-4. Use the model that is saved on \models directory on \model to predict mobility mode choice models.
+4. Use the model that is saved on \models directory on \model to predict mobility mode choices in different scenarios.